Edna Lewis: Other recognition

-According to Food & Wine, it is "impossible to overstate the importance of Edna Lewis in the pantheon of American chefs — especially in the realm of Southern cuisine".
+According to Food & Wine, it is "impossible to overstate the importance of Edna Lewis in the pantheon of American chefs – especially in the realm of Southern cuisine".
 In 1979, Craig Claiborne of The New York Times wrote The Taste of Country Cooking "may well be the most entertaining regional cookbook in America".
 Food & Wine in 2025 said it was "widely regarded as one of the most important cookbooks of the 20th century".

+Legacy

+According to PBS, Lewis "changed the way the world saw Southern food and the way we eat".